-Protest Committee Use Only
+Log In Personnel Use Only Protest Committee Use Only

 Date Received: Disposition:

 Time Received: Upheld:

 Fee Received: Fee Returned: \$

 Copy to Protestor: Denied:

 Copy to Protested Entrant: Signatures: Protest Committee

 Signature of Logger: PCR Member

-requested below.
+Protester: Fill in the information requested below.
 Please print neatly and legibly.

-Protester Name: Protester Parade Entry No
+rotester Name: Protester Parade Entry No

 Event to Which Protest Applies:

-Class Affected by Protest:(If All Classes, So Specify)
+Class Affected by Protest: If All Classes, So Specify)

+ii Aii Classes, 50 specify)

-Name of Protested Entrant (If Applicable) Car No.
+Name of Protested Entrant (If Applicable) Car No

 PCR Rules(s), If Applicable

+tion or rule.
+Please be careful about the wording so that

-Describe the specifics of the protestable violation there will be no misunderstanding of the exact violation. n or rule.
-Please be careful about the wording so that iolation.
+Describe the specifics of the protestable violat tion or rule.
+Please be careful about the wording so that

-Protester Signature: Time: Date:

-WHITE: Protest Committee GOLD: File Copy PIN NK: ₱₫sting GREEN: Protestee CANARY: Protestor